-So what exactly is this challenge?
-At the center of it is a gumball machine.
+So what exactly was this challenge?
+At the center of it was a gumball machine.

 Actually a Smartphone-Accessible, Augmented Reality- and Gesture Sensor-Triggered, Internet-Connected, Open-Source, Toy Capsule Machine.